obcache/muvidgen/docs/manual-qa.md

 The renderer can run outside of Electron (for example Storybook or static UI previews).
 Set the environment flag `VITE_MUVIDGEN_USE_ELECTRON_BRIDGE_MOCK=true` (or `MUVIDGEN_USE_ELECTRON_BRIDGE_MOCK=true` when booting through Node) and start the dev server in development mode to opt into a safe mock implementation of the Electron bridge APIs.
+For setups without a Node runner you can declare `window.MUVIDGEN_USE_ELECTRON_BRIDGE_MOCK = true` (or the Vite-prefixed variant) in a bootstrap script before the bundle loads.
 With the flag enabled, `loadSessionState`, `saveSessionState`, and `exportSession` become no-ops so that UI workflows continue to function without a preload script.
 The mock is disabled by default to avoid impacting production Electron builds.